 - Preheat: Preheat smoker to 180 degrees F.

-- Prep Turkey: Ensure turkey is completely thawed.
+- Turkey (if haven’t brined): Ensure turkey is completely thawed.
 Remove giblets or any gravy packet, if any, from inside the turkey.
-Pat turkey dry with a clean paper towel.
+Pat turkey dry with a clean paper towels.

-- 350 Degrees until 165 Internal Temp: After 2 hours increase the temperature to 350 degrees F. and let the turkey continue to cook until the internal temperature reaches 165 degrees F. For a 13 pound turkey this took about 40 additional minutes.
+- 350 Degrees until 165 Internal Temp: After 2 hours increase the temperature to 350 degrees F. and let the turkey continue to cook until the internal temperature reaches 165 degrees F. (Note: For a 13 pound turkey this took about 40-60 additional minutes – this will vary).

 Notes